tgm-team/tgm/.github/CONTRIBUTING.md

 #### Background

 _uv_ manages a lockfile which maintains a consistent and fixed dependency graph for all _OpenDG_ dependencies.
-These dependencies are bundled in a python virtual environment stored [here](../.venv).
+These dependencies are bundled in a python virtual environment stored in a hidden `.venv` folder in the root project directory.
+The virtual environment is generated on the fly based on the lockfile and is created upon calling `uv sync`.

 #### Running commands